wawandco/transporter/README.md

 }
 ```

-In we have provided the following other functions you could use the same manner
+We have provided the following other functions you could use the same manner

 ```go
 tx.CreateTable("my_table", transporter.Table{
    "old_column": "varchar(12)",
 }) // We will need to add this transporter.Table struct.